-Every year medical-legal partnerships help thousands of people in 47 states.
+Every year medical-legal partnerships help thousands of people in 49 states and the District of Columbia.

 Studies show that when legal expertise and services are used to address social needs:

-People with chronic illnesses are admitted to the hospital less frequently.
+People with chronic illnesses are healthier and admitted to the hospital less frequently, saving health care costs too.
+Examples include:

-Studies showed that legal assistance targeted at improving housing conditions improved the health of asthma patients (Journal of Asthma and Journal of Health Care for the Poor and Underserved), and another study showed medical-legal partnership’s positive impact on the health of sickle cell patients (Pediatrics).
+- Improved housing conditions led to improved health in asthma patients (Journal of Asthma and Journal of Health Care for the Poor and Underserved).